EvenGal/EvenGal/README.md

 💻 I'm also working part-time as a Software QA Tester and Developer at [Snapper Net Solutions](https://www.snapper.no/)

-🧐 Interested in software and web development, and cybersecurity
+🧐 Interested in software development and cybersecurity

 <img width='700' src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=EvenGal&theme=vue" />